giovannellilab/Geomosaic/docs/faq.md

 {:toc}
 </details>

+## How can I see the SLURM queue of my jobs
+Let's assume that my account is `dcorso`, I can see the queue using the following commands `squeue -u dcorso` (specific for my account) or `squeue`.

 ## How can I check SLURM status of my jobs?
 Assuming that you know which is the job id (for example 123456), you can use the following command